Mirha-Soleil Ross: Social service

 During the 1990s and early 2000s, Ross was involved in social service work for trans and sex worker communities in Toronto.
 In 1999, she was the founding coordinator of Meal-Trans at the 519, a drop-in program offering meals and peer support to trans people.
+She served vegan meals for Meal-Trans as part of her commitment to animal rights.
 Ross was involved in the expansion of the 519's trans-related programs, providing services for trans people who are HIV-positive and sex workers as well as founding peer support groups for trans men and trans women with colleague Rupert Raj.
+They performed similar supportive roles in Toronto as Sandra Laframboise did with the High Risk Project Society at a Native health center in Vancouver.

-She worked with women's shelters, community centres and sex worker organizations to improve access and educate service providers.
-Ross was involved in pushing back against efforts by residents' associations in the Gay Village and Allan Gardens areas to expel sex workers.
+Ross worked with women's shelters, community centres and sex worker organizations to improve access and educate service providers.
+She was involved in pushing back against efforts by residents' associations in the Gay Village and Allan Gardens areas to expel sex workers.